 Brief summary of your argument

-An acceptable PhD thesis must have a thesis.
+An acceptable PhD thesis must have a central argument, a 'thesis'.
 You need to have something to argue for or against, a point to prove or disprove, a question to answer.
 What goes into this section of the proposal is a statement of your question and the answer you plan to give, even if, for now, it remains a hypothesis.

 Why this subject is important